 For botnets to evolve and become more vigorous, it must connect more and more devices to its network.
 The more the bots, the bigger the botnet, and the more significant the impact.
 Take an example.
 If ten people hit a website simultaneously, it won’t be disturbed much.
 However, if a thousand people hit it simultaneously, the site would get slow, and it may even crash with an increase in number.
 So size is vital for a botnet.

 Once your machine is added to the botnet, it would carry out the following disreputable tasks:

 Distributed Denial of Service (DDoS) attacks is the most common executable attack using the network of bots.
-In a DDOS attack, bots send unusual traffic on the targeted website server.
+In a DDOS attack, bots send unusual traffic to the targeted website server.
 By doing so, intended users can not access the site.
-The infected bot army overloads the site to such a point that the server gets crash.
+The infected bot army overloads the site to such a point that the server gets crashed.

-If thousands of users visit a website, it will show access denied error message.
-Thus, the user won’t be able to complete the desires task.
+If thousands of users visit a website, it will show an access denied error message.
+Thus, the user won’t be able to complete the desired task.

-By using the thousands of devices connected through a botnet, bot herders send email to millions of people to spam their inbox with unnecessary ads and offers.
+By using the thousands of devices connected through a botnet, bot herders send emails to millions of people to spam their inboxes with unnecessary ads and offers.

 The processing power of thousands of computers can collectively mine cryptocurrency like Bitcoins.
 Users would not be able to detect that their system’s RAM and other resources are in control of a botnet.

 Cybercriminals can use the botnet to run fraud ad clicks by utilizing the processing power of the infected devices.
 The botmaster would direct all the infected machines to click on ads placed on a website.
 For every click, they get a small percentage of the advertising fees.

 Like the fraud ad clicks, a botnet can also generate fake traffic on a third-party website.
 It is generally used to get unethical financial gains from website visits.